Social Media Advantages and Disadvantages Essay

 Government plays a small role in society.
 The government certainly plays the most critical role in society.

-Above all, people are assertive, self-reliant, self-interest, competitive, and independent.
+Above all, people are assertive, self-reliant, self-interested, competitive, and independent.
 Whereas People are obedient, self-sacrificing, cooperative, and interdependent.

 I- Consciousness We- Consciousness

-For example, individualistic cultures are prevalent in the United States, Australia, the United Kingdom, Canada, the Netherlands, New Zealand, and Ireland are For example, collectivistic cultures are prevalent in Guatemala, Ecuador, Venezuela, Indonesia, Pakistan, Taiwan, South Korea, China, Bangladesh, and Malaysia.
+For example, individualistic cultures are prevalent in the United States, Australia, the United Kingdom, Canada, the Netherlands, New Zealand, and Ireland.
+For example, collectivistic cultures are prevalent in Guatemala, Ecuador, Venezuela, Indonesia, Pakistan, Taiwan, South Korea, China, Bangladesh, and Malaysia.

 3. Masculinity Vs. Femininity